do-jason/OpenFOAM-Intel/benchmarks/occDrivAerStaticMesh/README.md

 ```

 ### Note: the list of changes from the original
-- Change the number of iterations form 2000 to 200
+- Change the number of iterations from 2000 to 200
-- Change domain decomposition method to "scotch" to be flexible with any number of MPI ranks
+- Change the domain decomposition method to "scotch" for flexible use of any number of MPI ranks
 - Increase the write interval to remove potential I/O overhead

-The below is the original README file for reference
+The below is the original README file for reference.
 ##

 ## Authors